 1000 Seats Here, 1000 Seats There, It’s Puro For Democrats

-During the Obama Administration, Democrats experienced a net loss of 1,042 state and federal posts, including congressional and state legislative seats, governorships, and the presidency.
+During the Obama Administration, Democrats experienced a net loss of 1,042 state and federal posts, This is including congressional and state legislative seats, governorships, and the presidency.
 Democratic U.S. Senate seats fell from 55 to 46.
 The share of the House plummeted from 256 seats to 194.
-Democratic governerships also became a rarity during this eight-year period, slipping from 28 to 16, for a total loss of 958 state legislative seats for Democrats.
+Democratic governerships also became a rarity during this eight-year period.
+Statistics show a slipping from 28 to 16, for a total loss of 958 state legislative seats for Democrats.

 Democrats Aren’t Starting From The Bottom And We’ve Always Been Here

 Most of the people who voted in the 2016 presidential election voted for the Democratic candidate.
-65,844,610 voted for Hillary Clinton while the Dotard received 62,979,636 for a difference of 2,864,974.
-If we’re talking about the electoral college and who gets to be the president, the dotard has it and we are all suffering for it.
+65,844,610 voted for Hillary Clinton.
+Meanwhile, the Dotard received 62,979,636 for a difference of 2,864,974.
+If we’re talking about the electoral college and who gets to be the president, the Dotard has it.
+Unfortunately, we are all suffering for it.
 If we’re talking about who the majority of the voting populace went with, then it’s the Democratic Party.
 This can’t be stressed enough.